-In the 1st century BC Aphrodisias came under the protection of Augustus, following the return to the city of Zoilos, an Aphrodisian who had been made a free man by the Roman emperor.
-Zoilos had become a very wealthy man when he returned to Aphrodisas in 40 BC and this initiated a period of prosperity and growth.
-He was responsible for the planning of much of the civic centres of Aphrodisias and of many of its early monumental projects.
+In the 1st century BC, Aphrodisias came under the protection of Augustus following the return to the city of Zoilos, an Aphrodisian who the Roman emperor had made a free man.
+Zoilos had become very wealthy when he returned to Aphrodisias in 40 BC, initiating a period of prosperity and growth.
+He was responsible for the architectural planning of many of Aphrodisias’s civic centres and its early monumental projects.
 The ruins that remain today reflect this period of wealth which lasted until the 6th century.
 They include a Temple of Aphrodite, a theatre, a large Agora with its associated Bouleuterion (council house), a bath complex and a stadium.

-The parallel vaulted rooms were, in order, the apodyterium (changing room), the frigidarium (cold baths), the tepidarium (warm baths) and the calidarium (hot baths).
-The lower walls of these halls, which are still standing, were built out of huge limestone blocks and faced with marble.
-The vaults, which no longer survive, were made out of mortared rubble, plastered on the underside.
+The parallel vaulted rooms were, in order, the apodyterium (changing room), the frigidarium (cold baths), the tepidarium (warm baths) and the caldarium (hot baths).
+The lower walls of these halls, still standing, were built out of huge limestone blocks and faced with marble.
+The vaults (no longer surviving) were made from the mortared rubble plastered on the underside.
 The floors were lined with marble.

-The first excavations on the Hadrianic Baths were undertaken in the year 1904 by the French engineer, amateur archeologist and collector Paul Gaudin.
-A portion of the works unearthed in the course of this excavation were moved to the Istanbul Archaeology Museum, while some were removed from the country without permission.
-A marble torso, part of the Old Fisherman’s statue which was discovered there, was sold to Berlin’s Pergamon Museum by Gaudin’s heirs (while the head was discovered only in 1989 and remains in Aphrodisias).
-Today, the Old Fisherman’s torso is on display in the Altes Museum, Berlin.
+The first excavations at the Hadrianic Baths were undertaken in the year 1904 by the French engineer, amateur archaeologist and collector Paul Gaudin.
+A portion of the works unearthed during this excavation was moved to the Istanbul Archaeology Museum, while some were removed from the country without permission.
+A marble torso, part of the Old Fisherman’s statue discovered there, was sold to Berlin’s Pergamon Museum by Gaudin’s heirs (while the head was found only in 1989 and remained in Aphrodisias).
+Today, the Old Fisherman’s torso is displayed in the Altes Museum, Berlin.

-The baths were richly decorated with sculptures, including mythological statues depicting Trojan themes around the pool, architectural decoration of the highest quality in the palaestra and in the front portico.
+The baths were richly decorated with sculptures, including mythological statues depicting Trojan themes around the pool and architectural decoration of the highest quality in the palaestra and the front portico.

 The bath complex was carefully maintained throughout antiquity and was still functioning in the 6th century AD when it continued to attract wealthy sponsorship for its redecoration.
 The complex was both a bathing facility and a museum of marble statuary.

-The statue group (image above) depicts the hero Achilles supporting the Amazon queen whom he has fatally wounded and fallen in love with.
+The statue group (image above) depicts the hero Achilles supporting the Amazon queen with whom he has fatally wounded and fallen in love.
 The stab wound under her right breast was carefully carved and painted.

 The long-lived Hadrianic Baths provide an unparalleled opportunity to examine the evolution of statuary decoration in imperial bath complexes over time.

-A major conservation project in the Hadrianic Baths begun in 2010 under the auspices of New York University and the Institute of Fine Arts.
-Work has been focused mainly in the rooms with hypocausts and walls were restored.
-Sadly a large part of the baths was fenced when I visited the site last month and all the vaulted rooms were inaccessible.
+A major conservation project in the Hadrianic Baths began in 2010 under the auspices of New York University and the Institute of Fine Arts.
+Work has been focused mainly on the rooms with hypocausts, and the walls were restored.
+Sadly a large part of the baths was fenced when I visited the site last month, and all the vaulted rooms were inaccessible.
 The images below show some of the rooms of the bath complex after conservation in 2013 (source).

 Sources: IFA Excavations at Aphrodisias / Aphrodisias School of Archaeology – University of Oxford / Aphrodisias 2013 – A report on the archaeological field season (pdf)